+Ouizzes

+There will be three (3) quizzes.
+Each quiz will cover material for the weeks prior to the quiz.
+For example, the first quiz will cover weeks 1-4, the second quiz will cover weeks 5-10, and the third quiz will cover weeks 10-15.
+Quizzes will include lecture material and assigned readings.

+Exams

-There will be three (3) exams.
+There will be three (3) exams also.
 Each exam will cover material from the weeks prior to the exam and will be the week after the quiz.
 For example, the first exam will cover weeks 1-4, the second exam will cover weeks 5-10, and the final exam will cover weeks 11-15.
 Exams will include lecture material and assigned readings.
-Exams will include multiple-choice and fill-in-the blank questions.
+Exams will include multiple choice and fill-in-the blank questions.
 Also, there will be an essay question.

-The Train to Crystal City Quiz
+The Train to Crystal City Essay

 A quiz will be given over The Train to Crystal City at the end of the semester.
 See the syllabus for the exact date.
 READ only chapters 1-11.

 South Plains College and Class Policies:

 Attendance: Students are expected to attend all classes in order to be successful in a course.
 You are expected to attend class, arrive on time, and remain for the entire class period.
-Absences will only be excused with acceptable documentation provided in a timely manner, and at the sole discretion of the course instructor.

-- FOUR (4) missed assignments OR absences (at any time; for any reason) will result in the student being dropped from the course. - A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor. - When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
-It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor. - Class attendance is recorded by the Instructor or on a sign in sheet.
-The sign in sheet will be available until the scheduled time that class starts. - Tardiness is disruptive to the classroom setting.
+Absences will only be excused with acceptable documentation provided in a timely manner, and at the sole discretion of the course instructor. - FOUR (4) missed assignments OR absences (at any time; for any reason) will result in you being dropped from the course. - A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor. - When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
+It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor. - Class attendance is recorded by the professor or on a sign-in sheet.
+The sign-in sheet will be available until the scheduled time that class starts. - Tardiness is disruptive to the classroom setting.
 If you arrive AFTER class starts, then you will be counted absent. - You should plan to be in class for the entire period.
 A student who leaves class regularly will be marked absent for that class period even if he/she was present for the majority of the time. - Material presented in class will NOT be repeated during office hours or any other communication forum such as e-mail.
 If you are absent, request class notes from another student.
 Dropping the course:

 • If you are considering dropping the class you should speak with me first.
 It is the student's responsibility to withdraw from this course.
 If you decide to drop the class, then you should submit a Student Initiated Drop Form online from the SPC website.
 Failure to complete the drop procedure will result in an "F" grade on your transcript.
 The drop date can be found on the SPC calendar.
 Late or make-up work:

 - Your work must be turned in on schedule to receive credit. - If a student is absent for a quiz or exam it is your responsibility to contact the Instructor. - All work must be turned in BEFORE the Final Exam week.
 There are no exceptions.
 Academic integrity: